Just How Handmade Are Persian Rugs?

 Vegetable dye produces the traditional colors many rug enthusiasts love, however, it is also very difficult to reproduce these colors using vegetable dye.
-This is because there is a limited source of materials, and one batch of saffron based dye can look different from another batch due to the inconsistencies between harvests.
+This is because there is a limited source of materials, and one batch of saffron-based dye can look different from another batch due to the inconsistencies between harvests.
 It is not unusual to see variations in the color of a rug.
 For example, the color green can sometimes look different on the same rug because the mixing process doesn’t always produce the exact same shade.
 Compared to chemical dyes, vegetable dyes age beautifully.
 The colors become more subtle over time as they fade, yet they still retain their initial beauty.

 Chemical dyes are far easier to reproduce.
-All one needs to do to reproduce the exact same color multiple times is to record the exact amount used.
-They also provide a more uniform look compared to vegetable dyes.
+All one needs to do to reproduce the exact same color multiple times is to record the exact amounts used.
+Chemical dyes also provide a more uniform look compared to vegetable dyes.
 Depending on your tastes, this can also be a negative attribute, as many people prefer the imperfect look that natural dyes have.
 The imprecise nature of reproducing vegetable dye colors imparts character and charm to the rug.

 Pigments are poured into a dye vat.
 Next, the dye is mixed in.
 Once the mixing process is complete, the wool yarn can be added in.
 The wool is pushed in with a wooden paddle, spun around multiple times, and thoroughly mixed into the batch of dye.
 This is to ensure that the colors are applied to the wool fibers evenly.
 The fibers should be saturated in color with no blotchy areas or undyed spots.

 Once the fibers have been dyed, they are laid out to dry.
 After the drying process, the yarn is brushed thoroughly to remove any tangles and knots.
-Once that step is complete, the yarn is ready to become a Persian rug.
+Once that step is complete, the yarn is ready to be woven into a Persian rug.